Islamic State demands for U.S. hostage cannot be met, parents say

 The parents of Abdul-Rahman Kassig, an aid worker abducted on Oct.
 1, 2013, did not elaborate on what Islamic State had demanded in exchange for their son's freedom.

-"Their demands have always been ones that we cannot accommodate," Paula Kassig, the captive's mother, told the TV program.
+"Their demands have always been ones that we cannot accommodate," Paula Kassig, the captive's mother, told the TV programme.

 "CBS this Morning" reported that Kassig's parents received an audio recording of their son two weeks ago in which he warned that he was in danger if the United States did not halt its air strikes.